finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var returnCode = "returnCode_example";  // string | The code of the Returns.
-            var fromEffectiveAt = "fromEffectiveAt_example";  // DateTimeOrCutLabel? | The start date from which to get the Returns. (optional) var toEffectiveAt = "toEffectiveAt_example";  // DateTimeOrCutLabel? | The end date from which to get the Returns. (optional) var period = "period_example";  // string? | Show the Returns on a Daily or Monthly period.
-Defaults to Daily. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
+            var fromEffectiveAt = "fromEffectiveAt_example";  // DateTimeOrCutLabel? | The start date from which to get the Returns. (optional) var toEffectiveAt = "toEffectiveAt_example";  // DateTimeOrCutLabel? | The end date from which to get the Returns. (optional) var period = "period_example";  // string? | The period for which to show the Returns.
+Default value: Daily.
+Available values: Daily, Monthly. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. (optional)

             try